Leaf area index: Interpretation and application

 where P_{max} designates the maximum primary production and $c$ designates a crop-specific growth coefficient.
 This inverse exponential function is called the primary production function.

 LAI ranges from 0 (bare ground) to over 10 (dense conifer forests).

-Determining LAI
+Determination

 LAI can be determined directly by taking a statistically significant sample of foliage from a plant canopy, measuring the leaf area per sample plot and dividing it by the plot land surface area.
 Indirect methods measure canopy geometry or light extinction and relate it to LAI.

 Direct methods

 Direct methods can be easily applied on deciduous species by collecting leaves during leaf fall in traps of certain area distributed below the canopy.
 The area of the collected leaves can be measured using a leaf area meter or an image scanner and image analysis software (ImageJ) and mobile applications (Leafscan, Petiole Pro, Easy Leaf Area).
 The measured leaf area can then be divided by the area of the traps to obtain LAI.
 Alternatively, leaf area can be measured on a sub-sample of the collected leaves and linked to the leaf dry mass (e.g. via Specific Leaf Area, SLA cm^{2}/g).
 That way it is not necessary to measure the area of all leaves one by one, but weigh the collected leaves after drying (at 60–80 °C for 48 h).
 Leaf dry mass multiplied by the specific leaf area is converted into leaf area.

 Direct methods in evergreen species are necessarily destructive.
 However, they are widely used in crops and pastures by harvesting the vegetation and measuring leaf area within a certain ground surface area.
 It is very difficult (and also unethical) to apply such destructive techniques in natural ecosystems, particularly in forests of evergreen tree species.
 Foresters have developed techniques that determine leaf area in evergreen forests through allometric relationships.

 Due to the difficulties and the limitations of the direct methods for estimating LAI, they are mostly used as reference for indirect methods that are easier and faster to apply.